NavneetKishanS/NavneetKishanS/README.md

-# Hey there! 👋
+# Hey there! 👋 I'm Navneet Kishan Srinivasan 🌟

-I'm a Computer Science student at Eötvös Loránd University in Budapest with a profound interest in technology and its diverse domains. 🌐
+A Computer Science enthusiast at Eötvös Loránd University, diving deep into the realms of technology.
+Currently, a proud member at GDSC ELTE, seeking novel challenges while fueled by curiosity-driven innovation. 🚀

 ## About Me ℹ️